 DAY 9 – Trek to Syabrubesi (elev.
 1460 m): This is our last day of trekking, and we make our way downhill through rhododendron forests until we reach the village of Wangal.
 Our trek continues downhill until we finally reach Syabrubesi.
 The total time of trekking are around 5 – 6 hours and we will stay in a good local hotel for the night.

 DAY 10 – Return to Kathmandu: Today, relax in a private vehicle as you make your way to your Three Star Hotel for a hot shower and a good bed in the capital city.
 It is around a 5 – 6 hour journey back to Kathmandu.
-In the evening, enjoy a farewell dinner and cultural show.
+In the evening, enjoy a farewell dinner.

 DAY 11– Departure: All good things must come to an end, and today, it is time to travel to your next destination.
 Your representative at Swiss Nepal Family Trekking & Expedition can help you to plan your future trip as well as to other destinations around South Asia.
 Be sure to talk to your representative before leaving Kathmandu about a return trip to this great country.
 As they say, a lifetime is never enough to explore all that Nepal and the Himalayas have to offer.